History of tuberculosis: Sanatorium movement

 The advancement of scientific understanding of tuberculosis, and its contagious nature created the need for institutions to house affected individuals.

 The first proposal for a tuberculosis facility was made in paper by George Bodington entitled An essay on the treatment and cure of pulmonary consumption, on principles natural, rational and successful in 1840.
 In this paper, he proposed a dietary, rest, and medical care program for a hospital he planned to found in Maney.
 Attacks from numerous medical experts, especially articles in The Lancet, disheartened Bodington and he turned to plans for housing the insane.

 Hermann Brehmer, a German physician, was convinced that tuberculosis arose from the difficulty of the heart to correctly irrigate the lungs.
 He therefore proposed that regions well above sea level, where the atmospheric pressure was less, would help the heart function more effectively.
 With the encouragement of explorer Alexander von Humboldt and his teacher J. L. Schönlein, the first anti-tuberculosis sanatorium was established in 1854, 650 meters above sea level, at Görbersdorf.
 Three years later he published his findings in a book Die chronische Lungenschwindsucht und Tuberkulose der Lunge: Ihre Ursache und ihre Heilung.

 Brehmer and one of his patients, Peter Dettweiler, became proponents for the sanatorium movement, and by 1877, sanatoriums began to spread beyond Germany and throughout Europe.
 Dr. Edward Livingston Trudeau subsequently founded the Adirondack Cottage Sanitorium in Saranac Lake, New York in 1884.
 One of Trudeau's early patients was author Robert Louis Stevenson; his fame helped establish Saranac Lake as a center for the treatment of tuberculosis.
 In 1894, after a fire destroyed Trudeau's small home laboratory, he organized the Saranac Laboratory for the Study of Tuberculosis; renamed the Trudeau Institute, the laboratory continues to study infectious diseases.

 Peter Dettweiler went on to found his own sanatorium at Falkenstein in 1877 and in 1886 published findings claiming that 132 of his 1022 patients had been completely cured after staying at his institution.
 Eventually, sanatoriums began to appear near large cities and at low altitudes, like the Sharon Sanatorium in 1890 near Boston.

 Sanatoriums were not the only treatment facilities.
 Specialized tuberculosis clinics began to develop in major metropolitan areas.
 Sir Robert Philip established the Royal Victoria Dispensary for Consumption in Edinburgh in 1887.
 Dispensaries acted as special sanatoriums for early tuberculosis cases and were opened to lower income individuals.
 The use of dispensaries to treat middle and lower-class individuals in major metropolitan areas and the coordination between various levels of health services programs like hospitals, sanatoriums, and tuberculosis colonies became known as the "Edinburgh Anti-tuberculosis Scheme".

+In 1913, Queen Mary Hospital for Consumptive Children in Toronto, Canada, became the first sanatorium in the world dedicated to tuberculosis in children.